Why Some Memories Seem Like Movies: 'Time Cells' Discovered In Human Brains

 That's known as an episodic memory.
 And now researchers have identified cells in the human brain that make this sort of memory possible, a team reports in the journal Proceedings of the National Academy of Sciences.

-The cells are called time cells and they place a sort of time stamp on memories as they are being formed.
+The cells are called time cells, and they place a sort of time stamp on memories as they are being formed.
 That allows us to recall sequences of events or experiences in the right order.

 "By having time cells create this indexing across time, you can put everything together in a way that makes sense," says Dr. Bradley Lega, the study's senior author and a neurosurgeon at the University of Texas Southwestern Medical Center in Dallas.